gpujs/gpu.js/README.md

 * ~~`immutable` or `kernel.setImmutable(boolean)`: boolean, default = `false`~~ Deprecated
 * `strictIntegers` or `kernel.setStrictIntegers(boolean)`: boolean, default = `false` - allows undefined argumentTypes and function return values to use strict integer declarations.
 * `useLegacyEncoder` or `kernel.setUseLegacyEncoder(boolean)`: boolean, default `false` - more info [here](https://github.com/gpujs/gpu.js/wiki/Encoder-details).
-* `warnVarUsage` or `kernel.setWarnVarUsage(boolean)`: turn off var usage warnings, they can be irritating, and in transpiled environments, there is nothing we can do about it.
 * `tactic` or `kernel.setTactic('speed' | 'balanced' | 'precision')` **New in V2!**: Set the kernel's tactic for compilation.
 Allows for compilation to better fit how GPU.js is being used (internally uses `lowp` for 'speed', `mediump` for 'balanced', and `highp` for 'precision').
 Default is lowest resolution supported for output.